 The Trap Events Configuration function is used to enable the switch to send out the trap information while pre-defined trap events occurred.
-The switch offers 21 different trap events to users for switch management.
-The trap information can be sent out in two ways, including email and trap.
-The message will be sent while users tick (☑) the trap event individually on the web page shown as below.
+The switch offers 22 different trap events to users for switch management.
+The trap information can be sent out in three ways, including email, mobile phone SMS (short message system) and trap.
+The message will be sent while users tick ( $\square$ ) the trap event individually on the web page shown as below.